Workers Unite! Film Festival 2024

 Program 19

-MAKE A CIRCLE follows a group of child care providers who are determined to change how society values the education of its youngest citizens.
-With a mix of humor, outrage, and passion, MAKE A CIRCLE captures the unfolding stories of Patricia, a leader of a new child care workers union, as she fights on behalf of a largely immigrant workforce; Charlotte, another union member who tirelessly lifts up the low-income families in her care; and Anne, the director of a large preschool, who finds novel ways to value and support her teachers when jobs at Starbucks are offering higher pay.
-Weaving together the magic they create in the classroom, the struggles they endure at home, and their tireless activism for their profession, MAKE A CIRCLE is a moving portrait of life as an early childhood educator and a promising blueprint for fixing our broken child care system.
+Make A Circle follows a group of child care providers who are determined to change how society values the education of its youngest citizens.
+With a mix of humor, outrage, and passion, Make A Circle captures the unfolding stories of Patricia, a leader of a new child care workers union, as she fights on behalf of a largely immigrant workforce; Charlotte, another union member who tirelessly lifts up the low-income families in her care; and Anne, the director of a large preschool, who finds novel ways to value and support her teachers when jobs at Starbucks are offering higher pay.
+Weaving together the magic they create in the classroom, the struggles they endure at home, and their tireless activism for their profession, Make A Circle is a moving portrait of life as an early childhood educator and a promising blueprint for fixing our broken child care system.

-Mangatha (1 hr) India
+Mangatha (1 hr)

 Directed by: Jakesh Dalal